ooni/backend/docs/pipeline-16.10.md

   explorer visualisation, so it's familiar technology.
 - Airflow relies on either on `multiprocessing` or on Celery to submit tasks to workers to use several CPUs and/or nodes.
-Both executors run a separate short-lived subprocess for every task, so there is no good reason to use Celery from the 1st day, it'll not give anything like code caching speedup, the only difference is that LocalExecutor adds 1s delay after each task.
-On the other hand, the Airflow was not designed with "tiny tasks" in mind, so this difference is not practical.
+Both executors run a separate short-lived subprocess for every task, but there is a good reason to use Celery from the 1st day: it allows to separate executor from scheduler, it matters as Airflow 1.7.1.3 has a bug that leads to scheduler being dead-locked and/or live-locked, so restarting scheduler is a valuable addition.
-- Celery will be our choice when we will be ready to utilise more than one box for data processing pipeline.
-Celery itself may have different queue management solutions: RabbitMQ and Redis.
-We should probably use Redis as it's trivial to manage and debug in contrast with RabbitMQ.
+- Celery itself may have different queue management solutions: RabbitMQ and Redis.
+  Redis is trivial to manage and debug in contrast with RabbitMQ, but RabbitMQ is more widely-adopted and, moreover, we can quite safely follow the route of "restarting from scratch" in case of catastrophic failure.
+We should store enough metadata in the pipeline tasks to be able to drop persistent RabbitMQ queue and Airflow Postgresql database and start from some known point in time.
+- Ability to "restart from scratch" without re-processing the data is required due to possible database inconsistencies triggered by airflow bugs (at least one XCom-related fatal inconsistency was observed in 1.7.1.3), DAG configuration errors and "hard" restarts of stuck scheduler process.

 There are several tasks to be solved while migrating pipeline to Airflow:
 - Temporary file storage.
 We don't need intermediate files like normalised